CIRED/cired.digital/deploy/HOWTO-deploy.md

 1. Create the snapshot on the local development server: `deploy/ops/snapshot.sh`.
 2. Push it to the VPS: `deploy/ops/push_snapshot.sh`.
-3. Push the keys to the VPS: `deploy/ops/push_secrets.sh`
+3. Push the secrets to the VPS: `deploy/ops/push_secrets.sh`

 ## Go to the server
 1. Login `ssh -t admin@157.180.70.232 bash`